mparchment/salsabil-io/src/content/blog/hadith.md

 # Advanced Level

-The objective of this stage is to begin reading the major works with commentary and takhrij.
+The objective of this stage is to begin studying the major books of hadith with comprehensive commentary and takhrij.

 - *Tarh al-Tathrib* by Wali al-Din al-’Iraqi